PlanterApp/planter_blog/content/posts/vibrant-pollinator-flower-bed/index.md

 ![The earlier garden design with color markups to show flower overlap](https://ucarecdn.com/619f800b-231d-41fd-b489-d9c62881174f/tempsnip.png)

-I like to mark up my designs (this one was done in MS Paint) to visualize how plants will overlap.
-I've aimed for **plenty of overlap at the front** to form a carpet that helps suppress weeds and hides bare stems that appear later on taller plants like cosmos and bee balm.
+I like to mark up my designs (this one was done in MS Paint) to visualize how plants will overlap and where the curves will be.
+I've aimed for plenty of overlap at the front to form a carpet that helps suppress weeds and hides bare stems that appear later on taller plants like cosmos and bee balm.

+This can also be done using paper and pencil, which is generally my preferred method.

 ### Design Principles